Common Myths About Green BuildingFebruary 2022

 Myth #1: You can succeed at being "green" without bothering to measure the impact of your actions.

 I'm pretty sure what most people mean by "green" building is to build new or to remodel in a way that's more sustainable than business as usual.
-In turn, most definitions of "sustainable" would probably include the need to use less than before— less energy, less water, and so on.
-The only way to know if you're using less, though, is actually to measure how much you're using over time, and to note whether the trend line is heading in the right direction.
+In turn, most definitions of "sustainable" would probably include the need to use less than before— less energy, less water, and so on, or to emit less than before—less carbon dioxide, methane, and volatile organic compounds (VOCs).
+The only way to know if you're using less or emitting less, though, is to measure how much you're using or emitting over time, and to note whether the trend line is heading in the right direction.
 Sadly, that rarely happens in the world of green building or remodeling.
 Most people have no idea how much energy they use in any given year in their home, or whether it was more or less than the previous year.
 There's almost no scorekeeping going on, in other words.
 If you don't keep score, how can you possibly know if you're winning?